jeannieshe/tuberculosis/README.md

 approaches to extract new, biologically significant hypotheses that the authors had not reached.
 Since I had not explored any tuberculosis (TB) research before, I chose to read the paper [*Mouse transcriptome reveals potential signatures of protection and pathogenesis in human tuberculosis*](https://doi.org/10.1038/s41590-020-0610-z) by Moreira-Teixeira et al.

-We had recently learned a new set of tools including SVD, PCA, regression (MLR, PCR, PLSR), classification, and single cell sequencing data analysis in the second semester of the class.
+We had recently learned a new set of tools including SVD, PCA, regression (MLR, PCR, PLSR), classification, and single cell sequencing data analysis (UMAP, t-SNE) in the second semester of the class.
-Intrigued by the potential of applying machine learning models to bulk-RNA seq data, I ended up using mainly PCA and PLSR to infer new hypotheses.
+Intrigued by the potential of applying machine learning models to bulk-RNA seq data, I ended up using mainly PCA, PLSR, k-means cross validation, and supervised/unsupervised clustering to infer new hypotheses.
 The following is a brief summary of my work, although for an in-depth writeup and figures, please view the PDF in this repo.
 For loading the dataset, I used R, and for model creation and validation, I used Python.

 ## Phase 1: Predicting the tuberculosis strain that caused infection